 Concepts of problem solving, structured and objectoriented programming in Java, fundamental algorithms and techniques and computer system concepts.
 Social and ethical responsibilities.
 Intended for Computer Science and Computer Systems Engineering Majors.
-Prerequisites: MAT120 or MAT121 or MAT122.
+Prerequisites: A grade of C or better in MAT114, or MAT115, or MAT120, or MAT121, or MAT122, or MAT126.